nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    Expected: No contacts filtered.
 Error details shown in the status message.

 1. Other incorrect find commands to try: `find p/abcdef`, `find`, `find Alice`, `...`
    Expected: Similar to previous.

+### Finding a module

+1. Prerequisites: Multiple modules in the list.

+1. Test case: `findmod m/CS1010 n/Programming`<br>
+   Expected: All contacts that has "CS1010" in their module code, *and* "Programming" in their module name are shown.

+1. Test case: `findmod m/`<br>
+   Expected: No modules filtered.
+Error details shown in the status message.

+1. Other incorrect find commands to try: `findmod m/CS**`, `findmod`, `findmod Alice`, `...`
+   Expected: Similar to previous.

 ### Clearing all contacts from the contact list